Efficient Symbolic Execution of Software under Fault Attacks

 \subsection{The Example Program}

-Fig.~\ref{fig:motivating} shows an example C program on the left-hand side, which takes an integer variable \texttt{x} as input.
-Depending on the value of \texttt{x}, the program executes either the then-branch or the else-branch.
-However, regardless of which branch is executed, the assertion at Line~8 always holds.
-We show the layout of the assembly code for the x86-64 platform produced by the Clang/LLVM compiler in the middle and the right-hand side of Fig.~\ref{fig:motivating} presents the corresponding control flow graph, where the two jump instructions are highlighted in red.
+Fig.~\ref{fig:motivating} shows a victim software program, where the C code is on the left-hand side.
+Depending on the value of input variable \texttt{x}, the function \texttt{foo(x)} may execute either of the two branches in the \textsf{if-else} statement.
+For all program paths and program inputs, the assertion at Line~8 always holds.
+In the middle are the four basic blocks shown in the program's x86-64 assembly code, produced by the Clang/LLVM compiler.
+They are also the same basic blocks \texttt{BB1-BB4} shown in the control flow graph (CFG) on the right-hand side of Fig.~\ref{fig:motivating}.